Ralim/IronOS/Documentation/Logo.md

 # Startup Logos

 This firmware supports a user created bootup logo.
-By default there is _not_ one included in the firmware, as this means that once flashed they generally stay.
+By default, there is _not_ one included in the firmware, as this means that once flashed they generally stay.

 ## Generating the Logo files